 I started thinking about communication for the first time when I read an article about it on the IEEE (Institute of Electrical and Electronics Engineers) website.
 It was titled – hard case for soft skills.

-In the world of engineering research and products development, hard skills were the knowledge and application of the technology ideas.
-The article emphasized effective interpersonal skills – ability to relate to people and communicate effectively.
+In the world of engineering research and product development, hard skills were the knowledge and application of technology ideas.
+The article emphasized the importance of soft skills or interpersonal skills – the ability to relate to people and communicate effectively.

 It created awareness in me about developing my communication skills.
-It was beginning of a journey.
-Little did I know then that it would be a journey filled with interesting stories and fun experiences.
-It expanded my horizons beyond any stretch of imagination.
+It was the beginning of a journey.
+Little did I know then that it would be a journey filled with exciting stories and fun experiences.
+It expanded my horizons beyond any stretch of the imagination.

 In this blog, I am going to write about my ideas, share my experiences.

 How have I used communication in my life and career?

 - I use it every day with family, friends, colleagues, and customers.

 - My communication skills are integral to the teamwork while working with teams that developed a range of products – manufacturing machines, telecommunications backbone systems, wireless phone systems, web technologies.

 - Project and program management while working with teams from different disciplines and also countries.